Cue the music because we are headed West.

 We'd planned to spend 3 weeks with Karen in Jupiter, visiting with her and friends she had visiting from Ireland.
 Then we were going to head north and west, tra la la... and then the beauty of what we are doing revealed itself.

 First was the week we had scheduled at a city park in Melbourne Beach, FL.
-Torrential rains for several days and a spate of cold weather and our site was under water so we were assigned a second (temporary) site for 3 days.
-But, we had to perch on the edge of the site, perpendicular to the intended direction and of course, we had to move for the remainder of our stay but they couldn't find another suitable site, so after a quick call to Karen who said OF COURSE we could come early we drove down and set up in "our" spot.
+Torrential rains for several days and a spate of cold weather left our site under water so we were assigned a second (temporary) site for 3 days.
+But, we had to perch on the edge of the site, perpendicular to the intended direction and of course, we had to move for the remainder of our stay... but they couldn't find another suitable site.
+So, after a quick call to Karen who said OF COURSE we could come early we drove down and set up in "our" spot.
 Two of my brothers and our mom live within 1/2 hour so we were able to start visiting and seeing everyone.

 |My beautiful, talented, opinionated and eggs-y (yes, the female equivalent of balls-y) sister who wore the bravest and most glamorous dress for her 60th birthday party because she could.|